chikadim/kitchen-equipments-exhibition/README.md

   - Enquiry form
     * Through this form a user can reach us to make enquiry or offer suggestions.
     ![Mockup web version](https://chikadim.github.io/kitchen-equipments-exhibition/md_images/attendee-page.png)

+    ## Testing

+    ### Functionality testing
+    I used google chrome and mozilla for testing the responsiveness of the site throughout development stage.